Back to Blog

 2. Review your tenancy agreements — remove any fixed-term clauses for new tenancies

-3. Ensure all required documents are up to date — EPC, Gas Safety, EICR, How to Rent guide, deposit protection
+3. Ensure all required documents are up to date — EPC, Gas Safety, EICR, deposit protection

 4. Set up proof of delivery — you need timestamped evidence that tenants received each document